-All too often, people think IRS debts means their financial future is ruined.
+Sometimes something as simple as changing your tax status can change your tax liability.
+All too often, people think IRS debts mean their financial future is ruined.
 At Damiens Law Firm, PLLC, we want to tell you a different story:

 A Columbus, Mississippi couple sought help with their IRS back taxes after receiving an IRS levy on their accounts.
 Because these taxpayers operated in the farming and forestry business, the IRS was also threatening to seize their land.
 At that time, their tax liability had ballooned to over $661,000 with interest and penalties.
 Luckily, they sought our tax law firm’s help, and we were able to step in and communicate with their IRS revenue officer, working out a tax debt resolution that worked for our clients.

 When we initially contacted the IRS, the federal agency was requesting the forfeiture of all the taxpayers’ farmland and an installment agreement of $3,000 per month.
 Given their financial information, our clients could not afford to pay $3,000 per month to the IRS.

 Once we stepped in, we were able to get the taxpayers’ business books caught up and create an accurate income statement and balance sheet, thus showing the business’s actual cash flow.

 Accurate books and records are an essential step in dealing with an IRS Revenue Officer, and we can help you take this important first step.

 Calculating a plan with accurate books and records